October 1st, 2019

 The earned value techniques (EVTs) available in EcoSys are aligned with those defined in the PMI Practice Standard for EVM.
 You need to select the appropriate EVT based on the duration and characteristics of the work package.

 - Weighted Milestones: Method that divides a work package into measurable segments each ending with an identifiable milestone.
 The project manager assigns a weighted value to each milestone.
-These milestones are traceable with a milestone or activity in the schedule.
+Then, these milestones are traceable with a milestone or activity in the schedule.

 - Percent Complete: The CAM determines the percent of completed work, which can be objective or subjective.
 The CAM should have Quantified Backup Data (QBD).
-You can also import the % complete from the % complete field being used in your scheduling tool.
+You can also import the % complete from the % complete field from your scheduling tool.

 - Physical Measure or Weighted Quantities: Method that measures the actual units performed out of the total number of budgeted units established for that activity.
-It must be established in advance how the units will be measured.
+You need to establish how the units will be measured in advance.

 Apportioned Effort (AE)

 A method for effort that is related in direct proportion to measured effort and by itself is not readily measurable or broken into discrete work packages.
-Quality assurance, inspection and testing are the most typical uses of this method.
+Typical uses of this method include quality assurance, inspection, as well as testing.

 Level of effort (LoE)

 Effort of a general or supportive nature that does usually produce measurable end products or an established relationship to other measurable effort.
 With LoE, EV=PV.
-It should not be used in excess to avoid SPI distortions.
+Do not use in excess in order to avoid SPI distortions.

 Automated Progress Measurement